michalfalat/skillPortal/README.md

 ## Installation

-*   [OPTION 1] Clone the [Git Repository](https://github.com/emonney/QuickApp.git) and edit with your favorite editor. e.g. Visual Studio, Visual Studio Code
+*   [OPTION 1] Clone the [Git Repository](https://github.com/emonney/SkillPortal.git) and edit with your favorite editor. e.g. Visual Studio, Visual Studio Code
-*   [OPTION 2] Install Project template from the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=adentum.QuickApp-ASPNETCoreAngularXProjectTemplate) and follow the usual File -> New Project -> Web -> QuickApp - to create a new Project from this template.
+*   [OPTION 2] Install Project template from the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=adentum.SkillPortal-ASPNETCoreAngularXProjectTemplate) and follow the usual File -> New Project -> Web -> SkillPortal - to create a new Project from this template.
     Lunch with `F5` or `Ctrl+F5` (The usual way)